Eugene-Fed/test_for_MindSet/README.md

 **After 150 epochs - loss: ~ 0.51, accuracy: ~ 0.91**
 - [x] Add margins around characters in production data and increase image contrast (make the background lighter).
 As an example, take images from the training sample.
 - [x] Add and use `Tesseract OCR` library to check the quality of images used for recognition.
-- [ ] Add train data augmentation for Model creation.
+- [x] ~~Add train data augmentation for Model creation.~~ Add image normalization layer into the Model for increase accuracy of training and recognition.
 - [ ] Increase resolution of train and production images from 28 to 32 pixels.
 - [ ] Train model on more font variants.
 - [ ] Remove numbers from the training dataset and leave only 33 uppercase letters.
 We can check if a character matches a pattern before adding a new element to the dataset.
 - [ ] Create adaptive setting of Brihtness/Contrast.
+- [ ] Edit `dataset_generator` to save pictures in **int8** representation because we use value of pixels brightness beth 0..255.

 ## Additional files
 ### parse_ru-mnist.py